Jens Castrop: International career

 Castrop was born in Germany to a German father and South Korean mother.
 He played for Germany national youth teams at between under-16 and under-21 level before being affiliated to Korea Football Association.
 His request to switch international allegiance to South Korea was approved by FIFA on 11 August 2025, and he was called up to the South Korea national team for friendlies held in September.
 On 6 September, he came on as a 63rd-minute substitute in a 2–0 win over the United States, making his senior international debut.

-Style of play

-A utility player, Castrop is talented in both attack and defense, and can be deployed in any midfield position as well as the right side of the defensive line.
-An energetic player, he can give vitality to the team, but frequently collects a card after his rough challenges.
+Castrop was called up to the South Korea squad for the 2026 FIFA World Cup.
+He played 45 minutes in a 1–0 defeat to South Africa, making his FIFA World Cup debut.